LATC/EU-data-cloud/institutions/Eurostat/sandbox/example/README.md

 About
 =====
 This project is about publishing EuroStat as Linked Data on the Web.
-The current version of the code transforms DSD into RDF using DataCube vocabulary.
+The current release transforms DSD into RDF using DataCube vocabulary.

 HOW TO RUN